An old debate “Espresso vs coffee.” This title reminds me of those old sci-fi movies…

 One variable that determines the percent of these dissolved solids is the length of extraction.
 The longer the water has contact with the coffee, the more solids will be extracted.
 Espresso takes less than 30 seconds to brew.
 That is not a lot of time to extract the dissolved solids.

 The roasting process breaks down the structure of the coffee bean.
-That means that when a coffee bean is roasted longer, then the dissolved solids are extracted much easier.
+That means that when coffee beans are roasted longer, then the dissolved solids are extracted much easier.
 Hence, a darker roast allows you to extract enough of the solids in 20 to 30 seconds.

 Freshness always matters with coffee.